Share this article:

 Sewen

-The best side, in our opinion, starts in Sewen.
-From here, you get to climb a whopping 12.9 kilometres with an average of 5.2%.
-Very reasonable, but don't underestimate the middle section where the counter will regularly exceed 10%.
-If you allow yourself to stop for a photo along the way, the two lakes you encounter along the way are perfect.
-Lac de Sewen and Lac d'Alfeld make it a climb as it should be.
+The most beautiful lace, in our opinion, starts in Sewen.
+From here, you’ll be climbing no less than 12.9 kilometres at an average gradient of 5.2%.
+That’s quite manageable, but don’t underestimate the middle section, where the gradient will regularly exceed 10%.
+If you allow yourself to stop briefly along the way for a photo, the two lakes you’ll come across are ideal spots.
+Lac de Sewen and Lac d’Alfeld make this the sort of climb it should be.

 After the lakes, the road winds gently up through the forest along the Alsace slopes to arrive at the summit after more than 670 metres of ascent.
 What of course applies to all routes, the summit is a classic Vosges summit and therefore truly lives up to the name Ballon.
 The reason many climbs here are called 'balloons' has to do with the rounded peaks.
 This is because the climb slowly rounds off and ends on top of a balloon-shaped mountain.
 This is nicely visible on top of Alsace as you can see the summit almost straight out of the forest.